 This year we’re also working with Peequal to provide female squat urinals (not to be confused with she-wees).
 Peequal are quicker to use, open air and produce 98% less C02 than portaloos.

 We’re not too keen on disposable plastic cups here at Green Man, festival goers will need to purchase a reusable stacking cup, to drink at our bars.
 Brilliant for carrying 5 pints at once and taking home as a souvenir after the festival, any cups that are left over after this year, we will wash, dry and store to re-use next year.

 Reusable coffee cups will be available to buy from our Table Top Coffee stalls and the merchandise tent, or you can bring your own.
 There will be a 50p discount at our Table Top Coffee stalls if you have a reusable cup.

 Please consider what you bring with you and try and reduce it as much as is reasonably possible.
-Consider the packaging and leave as much as possible in your recycling bins at home, in 2017 alone we recycled over 7 tonnes of paper and cardboard and over 6 tonnes of plastic.
-This means less to carry too!
+Consider the packaging and leave as much as possible in your recycling bins at home, in 2018 alone we recycled over 8 tonnes of paper and cardboard, this means less to carry too!